gilgenbergg/co-hackathon-2019/README.md

-// Getting the backend running cd ~/<YourWorkspace>/co-hackathon-2019/co-backend mvn clean install mvn tomee:run // starts a tomEE server on http://localhost:8080
+// Getting the backend running cd ~/<YourWorkspace>/co-hackathon-2019/co-backend mvn clean install // invoke every time you make changes to the sorce mvn tomee:run // starts a tomEE server on http://localhost:8080

-// Getting the backend running cd ~/<YourWorkspace>/co-hackathon-2019/co-frontend npm install // installs all node modules ng serve // builds and serves the angular to http://localhost:4200
+// Getting the backend running cd ~/<YourWorkspace>/co-hackathon-2019/co-frontend npm install // installs all node modules npm start // use this not ng serve or else you will have issues with the backend (proxy config)
 ```
 Backend should now be runnning on http://localhost:8080 and the frontend on http://localhost:4200